waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 5. Move Right from (0, 8) to slide to (3, 8).
 6. Move Down from (3, 8) to slide to (3, 14) (FLOOR).
 7. Walk to exit ladder (3, 15).

+## Hypotheses
+- Item at (8, 16) was TM44 Rest.
+(Note: Labeled as 'Potential HM07' prior to collection).

 ## Reflection & Lessons Learned
 - Warp Pathing: Navigate tool does not avoid warp tiles.
 Use intermediate coordinates.